List of alien races in Marvel Comics: Procyonites

 The Procyonites are a reptilian race with a large brown tortoise-like shell and brown scales, 6 ft 5 in in height on average.
 They come from the planet Perratin, second from the sun in the Procyon star system in the Milky Way galaxy.
-A Procyonite named Tork was among the minions of Korvac in the 30th Century.
+A Procyonite named Tork was among the minions of Korvac in the 30th century.
 First seen in Thor Annual #6 (1977).

 Progenitors

 First mentioned in Royals #6 and full seen in Royals #10, the Progenitors are an ancient but still mysterious giant god-like cybernetic race.
 The most distinct feature of this race is that they have floating heads.
-They isolated themselves from the rest of the galaxy and live in a controlled planetary system called the World Farm at the far end of the universe where they carry out their experiments.
+They isolated themselves from the rest of the galaxy.
 There are different kinds of Progenitors, with which one having a different task to perform.
 They appear to have a hive-mind and are guided by the Overlord-Class Progenitor.
-The Progenitors are revealed to be the creators of the Kree by mutating them with Primagen to their current evolutionary state, but were deemed as failures since their evolution stopped before they could become useful for the Progenitors.
-When the Progenitors took notice of the Inhumans, they invented the Skyspears, diagnostic tools flung from the World Farm towards Inhuman population centers with the objective to study them.
-It was later revealed that the World Farm was reached at some point by a clone of Nathaniel Essex who left planet Earth before space travel was so much an idea entertained by human fiction.
-Created to explore the stars, this clone eventually managed to take over the World Farm and the Progenitors, whom he was able to easely reprogram to serve his goals.
+The Progenitors are revealed to be the creators of the Kree.